georgepearman/chicago/_posts/2018-05-24-day-two-in-chicago.md

 ![River at night]({% include smart-url url='/assets/img/may24/george/IMG_0516.jpg' %})

-Kenny grabbed a woman walking by in what seemed to be a hurry to ask for a photo.
-She was very happy to take it.
+Kenny grabbed a woman who was walking by in what seemed to be a hurry to ask for a photo.
+She was actually very happy to take it.
 Later we heard that all Chicagans are nice when the weather is nice (so a couple weeks a year).

 ![Us by the river at night]({% include smart-url url='/assets/img/may24/kenny/IMG_2456.jpg' %})